Cosmetics: Mineral

 The term "mineral makeup" applies to a category of face makeup, including foundation, eye shadow, blush, and bronzer, made with loose, dry mineral powders.
 These powders are often mixed with oil-water emulsions.
 Lipsticks, liquid foundations, and other liquid cosmetics, as well as compressed makeups such as eye shadow and blush in compacts, are often called mineral makeup if they have the same primary ingredients as dry mineral makeups.
-Liquid makeups must contain preservatives and compressed makeups must contain binders, which dry mineral makeups do not.
-Mineral makeup usually does not contain synthetic fragrances, preservatives, parabens, mineral oil, and chemical dyes.
-For this reason, dermatologists may consider mineral makeup to be gentler to the skin than makeup that contains those ingredients.
+Liquid makeups must contain preservatives, and compressed makeups must contain binders, which dry mineral makeups do not.
+Mineral makeup usually does not contain synthetic fragrances, preservatives, parabens, mineral oil, or chemical dyes.
+For this reason, dermatologists may consider mineral makeup to be gentler on the skin than makeup that contains those ingredients.
 Some minerals are nacreous or pearlescent, giving the skin a shining or sparking appearance.
 One example is bismuth oxychloride.
-There are various mineral-based makeup brands, including: Bare Minerals, Tarte, Bobbi Brown, and Stila.
+There are various mineral-based makeup brands, including Bare Minerals, Tarte, Bobbi Brown, and Stila.

-Porous minerals

-Porous minerals is a subcategory of mineral makeup ingredients where the porosity of the mineral particles enables extraordinary absorption capacity compared to non-porous mineral materials.
-This feature improves sebum control, long-lasting mattifying effect or gives a matte texture when used in makeup.
-Porous minerals can also act as carriers, absorbing a wide range of substances into its porous network.

-Advertised benefits of mineral-based makeup

-Although some ingredients in cosmetics may cause concerns, some are seen as beneficial.
-Titanium dioxide, found in sunscreens, and zinc oxide have anti-inflammatory properties.
-Many mineral based makeup create a barrier between the skin and outside elements, which allows it to provide some protection against the sun and its possible harmful effects.

-Mineral makeup is noncomedogenic (as long as it does not contain talc) and offers a mild amount of sun protection (because of the titanium dioxide and zinc oxide).

 Packaging

 The term cosmetic packaging is used for primary packaging and secondary packaging of cosmetic products.

-Primary packaging, also called cosmetic container, is housing the cosmetic product.
+Primary packaging, also called cosmetic containers, houses the cosmetic product.
 It is in direct contact with the cosmetic product.
 Secondary packaging is the outer wrapping of one or several cosmetic container(s).
 An important difference between primary and secondary packaging is that any information that is necessary to clarify the safety of the product must appear on the primary package.
 Otherwise, much of the required information can appear on just the secondary packaging.

-Cosmetic packaging is standardized by the ISO 22715, set by the International Organization for Standardization and regulated by national or regional regulations such as those issued by the EU or the FDA.
-Marketers and manufacturers of cosmetic products must be compliant to these regulations to be able to market their cosmetic products in the corresponding areas of jurisdiction.
+Cosmetic packaging is standardized by ISO 22715, set by the International Organization for Standardization and regulated by national or regional regulations such as those issued by the EU or the FDA.
+Marketers and manufacturers of cosmetic products must be compliant with these regulations to be able to market their cosmetic products in the corresponding areas of jurisdiction.